 Principal Revenue Agent, testified on behalf of the Division.
-He testified that the Division received the Taxpayer's resident 2017 income tax return on December 29, 2020.
+He testified that the Division received the Taxpayers' nonresident Rhode Island 2017 income tax return on April 29, 2020, and the return was signed by the Taxpayers and their tax preparer.
 Division's Exhibit One (1).
-He testified that the Taxpayer's 2017 return was due on April 17, 2018.
-He testified that the Taxpayer had taxes taken out in 2017 by withholding and had an overpayment of taxes in 2017.
-Division's Exhibit Three (3) (Division records).
-He testified that when the Division received the Taxpayer's 2017 return in 2020, it was out of time for the Taxpayer to receive a refund of his overpayment of tax.
-He testified that the Taxpayer was notified of the denial of his tax refund request.
-Division's Exhibit Four (4) (notice of denial of refund request dated January 15, 2021).
-He testified that there is a two (2) year period and a three (3) year period under R.I.
-Gen. Laws § 44-30-87 that provides for time to request a refund, and the Taxpayer did not fall under either time period.
-On cross-examination, he testified that the Taxpayer missed the two (2) year cut-off by eight (8) months.
+He testified that the Taxpayers' 2017 return was due on April 17, 2018.
+He testified that the Taxpayers had made estimated payments in 2016 that were deemed paid on April 17, 2018.
+Division's Exhibits Four (F) (August 2, 2018 letter from Division to Taxpayers regarding their 2016 overpayment carry forward); and Five (5) (July 17, 2019 letter from Division to Taxpayers informing them that while they made a 2017 tax payment, no 2017 return had been filed yet).
+He testified the Taxpayers' 2017 return was out of time to receive a refund of their overpayment of tax.
+He testified that there is a two (2) and a three (3) year period under R.I.
+Gen. Laws § 44-30-87 that provides for time to request a refund, and the Taxpayers did not fall under either period.
+Division's Exhibit Six (6) (notice of denial of refund dated October 5, 2020).